Codycody31/Prevent-OCI-Deletion-for-being-idle/README.md

 **2. Why Monitor with `POCIDFBIManager.sh`?**

 Instead of blindly running the CPU waster script continuously, it's more efficient to monitor the system and only generate extra CPU work when it's needed.
-The `POCIDFBIManager.sh` script acts as a manager, checking the current CPU workload and deciding whether to activate the `WasteCPUWorker.sh` script.
+The `POCIDFBIManager.sh` script acts as a manager, checking the current CPU workload and deciding whether to activate the waste worker scripts.

 ## Modifying the Manager Script